 If you’re a history buff (like me), then a visit to historic Fort Nashborough is a must.

 Fort Nashborough was a frontier outpost that was established in 1779 right along the Cumberland River.
-It contained 20 log cabins that were arranged in a square shape with a wall around the perimeter to protect its inhabitants from wild animals and Indians.
+It contained 20 log cabins that were arranged in a square shape with a wall around the perimeter to protect its inhabitants.
 The outpost was named after the American Revolutionary War general, Francis Nash (which is where Nashville gets its name).

 What’s so great about a bunch of log cabins?

 Well, this tiny little settlement eventually grew to become one of the most culturally rich and unique cities in the United States – Nashville.
 This is where it all started.

 If you visit this collection of cabins (which you totally should), then you’ll be standing in the exact spot where Nashville got its start.
 Well, almost.
 It’s actually a few hundred meters from the original location.
 The current Fort Nashborough is actually a replica.
 The original structures have been lost to time and decay.

 Fort Nashborough is located very close to Riverfront Park.
 Self-guided tours are available from 9-4 daily.
 And, most importantly for our discussion, it’s completely free to visit and tour this great attraction.